localjo/campfire-bc-storefront/src/pages/index.md

     - title: Flames
       text: >
         Once the fire is started, get a little closer and more personal around some flames.
+    - title: Sparks
+      text: >
+        As the fire grows, sparks can keep things wild (for adults only).
+    - title: Embers
+      text: >
+        If you feel like you could share anything with the people you’re playing with, end the game with a few embers.
 ---